romka69/BlackJack/README.md

 # Black Jack

-The Black Jack game written on `Ruby`, which is the final task of the "Ruby Basics" course from `Thinknetica`.
+The Black Jack game written on `Ruby`.
+This is the final task of the "Ruby Basics" course from [Thinknetica](https://thinknetica.com).

 Usage
 ---